This is how 2 referees rated Emily:

 During my time at Wells I was awarded the prestigious Keith Nutland Memorial Award at the Cheltenham Competitive Music Festival and the Margaret Rose Bursary in the Forest of Dean.

 Having had a very successful two years at Wells Cathedral School, I earned scholarships to the Royal College of Music, the Royal Academy of Music and the Royal Welsh College of Music.
-I accepted a place at the Royal College of Music in London to do my BMus (hons) degree in Trumpet Performance and I'm currently in my first year, being taught by Alistair Mackie.
+I accepted a place at the Royal College of Music in London to do my BMus (hons) degree in Trumpet Performance and I'm currently in my final year and being taught by Jason Evans.

 I have been teaching both adults and children for many years now, having had my first pupil at the age of 14.
 Over the years I have volunteered at local brass bands helping tutor young children to bring them through the ranks and have been teaching ever since, gaining more pupils of a wider range of ages and abilities.